dedewiweka/snippets/README.md

 ## Welcome to Dede Wiweka GitHub Pages

-Here I documented all codes and You can use the to maintain and preview the content for your website in Markdown files.
+Here I documented all codes and snippets commonly used on my projects.

 ### Snippet List
 ```markdown